Experts: Anonymous vote on white supremacist church violated Minnesota’s open meeting law

 That's according to several experts and to the language of the law itself, which states that local governments meeting remotely must vote by individual roll call, so that their audience can clearly understand how each member voted.

+The Murdock city attorney called the council's action "a matter of interpretation" and said the group had no intention of obscuring its actions.
+The meeting's minutes, published Thursday, included how each member voted.

-Under the law, "all votes must be 'conducted by roll call, so each member's vote on each issue can be identified and recorded,' " said Leita Walker, a media law attorney in Minneapolis.
+Under Minnesota's open meeting law, during a remote meeting "all votes must be 'conducted by roll call, so each member's vote on each issue can be identified and recorded,' " said Leita Walker, a media law attorney in Minneapolis, quoting from the statute.
 "The [Murdock] City Council violated the law."

 On Wednesday, the Murdock council voted to grant a conditional use permit to the Asatru Folk Assembly (AFA), a Nordic heritage religion that has been identified as a white supremacist organization by religious scholars as well as by other heathen religious groups.